SkafteNicki/dtu_mlops/s7_deployment/cloud_deployment.md

             where you would need to replace everything before the `?` with your URL.

     3. Click on the metrics tab.
-You should hopefully see it being populated with a few datapoints.
+You should hopefully see it being populated with a few data points.
 Identify what each panel is showing.

         ??? success "Solution"